jacopogrecodalceo/jacopogrecodalceo.github.io/content/_en/projects/22_2-tricot.md

 Camera is a performer alongside the dancers, moving independently and playing a central role in the piece.
 Like a loudspeaker, it acts as a bridge between the choreography and its realization.
 Its lens is is both the filter and the eyes of the audience.
 It blends seamlessly with the performers and the overall structure of the piece.

-*Tricot* is a metaphorical and thin red line which knot the camera to the dancers and the performers to the space (the library, both a temple of freedom and a sanctuary of classification).
+*Tricot* is a metaphorical and thin red line which knot the camera to the dancers and the performers to the space (the library, both a sanctuary of vitality and a temple of classification).

 *Tricot* unfolds as a **one single continuous shot**, mirroring the endless flow of reality.
 It blurs the lines between video-dance and a live performance caption, presenting not a filmed dance but a video where bodies dance.

+*This creation would not have been possible without the incredible support and help of Didier Serciat and Morgane Milhat.*

+---

+**Composer, choreographer and director**: Jacopo Greco d'Alceo <br>

+**Camera**: Didier Serciat <br>

+**Producer**: Jacopo Greco d'Alceo <br>

+**Dancers**: Bastien Charmette, Mélisande Tonolo, Axel Poulsen, Léna Dompy, Enzo Blond<br>

 ---